Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Introduction

-Moreover, if $V=V^*\in \sV_r$ the compactness of $|D|^{-q/2}V|D|^{-q/2}$ ensures that $V$ is $(D^2)^{q}$-form compact, and so the fractional Scr\"odinger operator $H_V^{(q)}(h)=h^{2q}(D^2)^{q}+V$, $h>0$, make sense as form sums and are bounded from below operators with pure district spectrum.
+Moreover, if $V=V^*\in \sV_r$ the compactness of $|D|^{-q/2}V|D|^{-q/2}$ ensures that $V$ is $(D^2)^{q}$-form compact, and so the fractional Schr\"odinger operator $H_V^{(q)}(h)=h^{2q}(D^2)^{q}+V$, $h>0$, make sense as form sums and are selfadjoint operators bounded from below with pure discrete spectrum.
 We then obtain the following extension of the semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}).

-\begin{theorem}[Semiclassical Weyl law; $\sV_r$-version] Suppose that Condition~\textup{(W)} is satisfied.
+\begin{theoremalph}[Semiclassical Weyl law; $\sV_r$-version] Suppose that Condition~\textup{(W)} is satisfied.
 Let $q>0$, and assume that Condition~\textup{($\textup{C}_{r}$)} holds with $r=p(2q)^{-1}$.
 Then, the semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) holds for all $V=V^*\in \sV_r$, i.e., for any energy level $ \lambda\in \R$, we have